New York City Sexual Abuse Lawyers

 Harris Keenan & Goldfarb has been fighting for justice for vulnerable individuals since we opened our doors in 1996.
 We have a depth of experience in New York law that we’ve built across our decades in business.
 We know how to get results.

-Call us today at to speak with a member of the Harris Keenan & Goldfarb legal team.
+Call us today at to speak with a Harris Keenan & Goldfarb legal team member.
 Our compassionate sexual abuse lawyers are ready to speak with you about your case.
 Let us help you move forward from this devastating experience so you can focus on rebuilding your life.

 What Is Sexual Abuse?

 Any non-consensual sexual contact is referred to as sexual abuse.
 This is an act of violence and a crime.
 The perpetrator could use physical force to engage in the abuse.
 It could also be that the perpetrator uses psychological means, like intimidation or threat of force.
 Sexual abuse includes acts such as forcible touching or intercourse.
 It can also include performing a sexual act in front of another person without their consent.